 If you need to file a paper return, you can go to the state’s paper return portal and enter your company’s charter number.
 Your company was assigned this number when you registered it with the state of Maine.
 The system will generate a preprinted report for you to fill out manually.

 Once you’re done filling out the report, you’ll submit it to the state’s Bureau of Corporations, Elections and Commissions.
 Enclose a check or money order to pay for the filing fee.
 The check must be made payable to the Maine Secretary of State, and also list your company’s charter number.
-You can mail your paper report to the following address:

 Also note that the archive of records that Maine keeps on all registered businesses is open to public scrutiny.
 Anyone can visit the state website and bring up your company’s information on the corporate search web page.